 Le Labo's Santal 33 landed in 2011, a year rife with celebrity perfume launches.
 Justin Bieber released his own scent, Someday, in the June; Britney relaunched Cosmic Radiance in July, and few could walk into a New York department store without being offered a spritz of either.

 The arrival of Le Labo back in 2006 heralded a new age of fragrance.
 Le Labo's minimalist label stood out in a sea of glitzy bottles.
-The spirit of the brand was different too: Le Labo believe 'there are too many bottles of perfumes, and not enough soulful fragrances', and that 'fine perfume must be irreverent.'
+The spirit of the brand was different too: Le Labo believes 'there are too many bottles of perfumes, and not enough soulful fragrances', and that 'fine perfume must be irreverent.'

 What does Santal 33 smell like?